kavat/nerve/README.md

 4. Keep the instance patched

 # Usage
-To learn about NERVE (GUI, API, etc.) we advise you to check out the documentation available to you via the platform.
+To learn about NERV&SPLOIT (GUI, API, etc.) we advise you to check out the documentation available to you via the platform.
 Once you deploy it, authenticate and on the left sidebar you will find a documentation link for API and GUI usage.

 ## GUI Documentation